-When you account for the protein contributed by the peas, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a limited amount of meat.

-Burns Dog Food is a grain-based dry kibble using only a limited amount of chicken or fish meals as its main sources of animal protein, thus earning the brand 3 stars.
+Burns Dog Food is a plant-based kibble using a limited amount of chicken or ocean fish meals as its main sources of animal protein, thus earning the brand 2.5 stars.

 A Final Word